Welcome to Greenfield Township!

 Greenfield Township is rural in nature, with a population of 1803, as of the 2020 Census.
 Although it is rural, the last Census Bureau report ranked Greenfield Township fourth in Erie County for median household income.

-April 8th Board of Supervisors meeting canceled.
+Agenda for the May 12th Board of Supervisors meeting

 Reverse 911